sumanjs/suman/README.md

 * <b> Improved reporting </b>
     *  using the Suman test runner, you can prevent any logging output from mixing with test reports
     *  Suman includes a standard web reporter that you can use to share test results with your team, using the Suman server
-    *  ability to store past test reports (backdata) and view test results chronologically with browser to look at trends
+    *  Suman server provides ability to store past test results (backdata) and view test results chronologically with browser to look at trends

 * <b> Test runner tuning </b>